 Beth Macy is the author of the Lukas Prize-winning Factory Man: How One Furniture Maker Battled Offshoring, Stayed Local — and Helped Save an American Town.
 New York Times critic Janet Maslin called the nonfiction narrative “an illuminating, deeply patriotic David vs. Goliath book.

-Beth’s next book is Truevine: A Strange and Troubling Tale of Two Brothers in Jim Crow America (October 2016).
+In 2016, Macy published Truevine: A Strange and Troubling Tale of Two Brothers in Jim Crow America.

 A longtime reporter who specializes in outsiders and underdogs, Macy has won more than a dozen national journalism awards, including a Nieman Fellowship for Journalism at Harvard in 2010.
 Among the marginalized groups she has chronicled for newspapers and magazines are Hispanic immigrants, African refugees, caregivers for the elderly, veterans with PTSD and displaced factory workers.

 Factory Man traces the aftereffects of globalization in small communities throughout America.
 Macy hones in on the outlier story of John Bassett III, who used grit, cunning and sheer will to compete against China — to keep his Galax, Virginia, factory going when almost every other wood-furniture maker in America closed up shop and imported cheaper imports instead instead.
 By unveiling shocking truths about American business, Factory Man raises a flag for the return of made-in-America products.

 Macy has been published in Oprah magazine, Parade, The New York Times, Salon and Christian Science Monitor.
 For two decades, she was the families beat reporter at The Roanoke (Va.)
 Times, where many of her longer pieces originated.

 Her approach to storytelling: Report from the ground up, establish trust, be patient, find stories that tap into universal truths.
 Eat the posole.
 Get out of your ZIP code.
 To do good work, be a human first.